Loup0007A/livecheck/livecheck/SECURITY.md

 ## Scope

-livecheck validates data **locally** using compiled Python functions.
+livecheck-language validates data **locally** using compiled Python functions.
 It makes no network requests at runtime and has no dependencies.

 Areas in scope: